opichon/propel-s3object-behavior/README.md

 ```

 This approach has 2 benefits:
-  * It will reduce confusion for your users,  who may not understand why they are being redirected to AWS.
+  * It will avoiding confusing your users by showing them a direct link to AWS.
-  * From a security point of view, it allows you to create very short-lived presigned urls (the default is 5 minutes, but it can possibly be reduced even further). because the presigned url is generated for each request, this causes minimal inconvenience for the user (if the page is too old, he can simply refresh it), while making sure that the link generated, if it is ever obtained by anyone, will be useless.
+  * From a security point of view, it allows you to create very short-lived presigned urls (the default is 5 minutes, but it can possibly be reduced even further).
+Because the presigned url is generated for each request, this causes minimal inconvenience for the user (if the page is too old, he ust has to refresh it), while making sure that the link generated, if it is ever obtained by anyone, will be useless.

 ### Using defaults

 The S3Object allows you to use a different bucket, or even region, for each object instance.
 Nevertheless, in most cases, all objects will share the same region and bucket.
 These can be set as defaults in several ways:

 The first way is to update your table and set the appropriate values as defaults.
-This approach is simple, but has a potentially serious weakness: the defaults apply to all development environments.
-That is, using a different bucket during development and for production requires some messy switching.
+This approach is simple, but has a practical drawback: the defaults apply to all development environments.
+In other words, if you want to use different buckets or other settings during development and in production, you have to use separate databases.

-The second, and recommended approach, is to use the `BasicS3ObjectManager` for your defaults.
-When creating an instance of `BasicS3ObjectManager`, the parameters passed ot its constructor will act as defaults for all object instances with which the manager will be associated.
+The second approach, which we recommend, is to use the `BasicS3ObjectManager` class for your defaults.
+When creating an instance of `BasicS3ObjectManager`, the parameters passed to its constructor will act as defaults for all object instances with which the manager will be associated.
+See the source code of this class.

 This allows you to create, or configure, separate instances of `BasicS3ObjectManager` for each environment: dev or prod, and use a separate bucket for each.